Application Deadline: March 11, 2016

 - Provide direct support for pilot clinical projects that have potential to develop into larger studies fundable by industry or governmental sources

 - Ancillary studies coupled to existing clinical trials.
-Possible examples include studies to develop/test biomarkers, surrogate imaging, and studies of physiologic, or quality of life endpoints.
 A letter of support from the primary trial sponsor is required.

 - Pilot clinical trials of any type